-- 7.1 Where a customer is not satisfied with the initial response received from Coastline colleagues, a complaint can be made in any reasonable format such as; in person, in writing via a complaint form, by letter, email, through the website, portal ('My Coastline'), by telephone or a third-party in cases where this is justified.
-Colleagues can also be made available to assist in the completion of complaints forms and in certain circumstances, reviewed on a case-by-case basis, we can arrange for a colleague to meet a customer at home to take the details of their complaint. - 7.2 We ask that complaints are made direct to us for review to ensure a swift review and response rather than via social media platforms.
+- 7.1 A complaint can be made in any reasonable format such as; in person, in writing via a complaint form, by letter, email, through the website, portal ('My Coastline'), by telephone or a third-party in cases where this is justified (authority to act will be sought from the customer, if this does not already exist on our record).
+Colleagues can also be made available to assist in the completion of raising complaints and in certain circumstances, reviewed on a case-by-case basis, we can arrange for a colleague to meet a customer at home to take the details of their complaint. - 7.2 We ask that complaints are made direct to us for review to ensure a swift review and response rather than via social media platforms.
 We do occasionally receive complaints via our social media platforms.
 If this happens, we will ask the customer to private message us the details of their complaint.
 If we become aware that any customer's private information has been included in a public comment on our social media platforms, we will delete this to ensure customer privacy is maintained.